Ecosystem valuation: Economic Models: Values, Costs, and Value Methodology

 Given these types of potential ecological values, economists utilize a variety of methods to calculate those market values and measure non-market values.
 Standard environmental economic methods are used to place a monetary value on ecosystem services where there are no market prices.
 These include "stated preference" methods and "revealed preference" methods.
 Stated preference methods, such as the contingent valuation method ask people for their willingness to pay for a certain ecosystem (service).
 Revealed preference methods, such as hedonic pricing and the travel cost method, use a relation with a market good or service to estimate the willingness-to-pay for the service.
 Applying such preference based approaches has been criticized as a means of deriving the value of ecosystems and biodiversity and for avoiding deliberation, justification and judgment in making choices.
 The monetary value society attaches to ecosystem services depends on the income distribution.
+It is argued that ecosystem valuations must steadily increase over time, in line with rising global income as well as increasing scarcity of functioning ecosystems.